ekmadsen/Logging/README.md

 Guid correlationId = Guid.NewGuid(); // Will use in later code sample. string appName = "Sales Orders";
 string processName = "Service";
-// I recommend you bind these settings directly from appSettings.json, but I'll write them explicitly here for clarity.
+// I recommend you bind these settings directly from appSettings.json, but I'll write them explicitly for clarity.
 FileLoggerSettings fileLoggerSettings = new FileLoggerSettings {
     AppName = appName,